walker76-school/athleticstorm/FinalDocumentation/Local Dev Setup and Config.md

 Once the application is running using the above commands, you are able to access it at [localhost:3000](https://localhost:3000/) in a web browser.

+**SSL**

+There are two places where SSL is used.
+The first is in the frontend.
+To start, you will need to generate a certificate using OpenSSL.
+You may configure this however you wish although these are the values we chose to use.

+> req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout athleticstorm.key -out athleticstorm.crt

+Move the .key file into the /ssl/keys folder and the .crt to the /ssl/certs folder.
+You can configure these names and locations in the nginx.conf in the client folder.

+Next you need to configure SSL for the backend.
+To start, generate a PKCS12 certificate using Java's keytool.

+> keytool -genkeypair -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore athleticstorm.p12 -validity 365

+Move the .p12 file into the resources folder of the server.
+You may then configure the application.properties file for the correct filename (if it was changed from athleticstorm.p12) as well as the password (server.ssl.key-store-password).

 # **Docker Instructions**

 Instead of using the manual configuration as detailed above, you are able to use Docker.